Angelo-scut/Labelme-improved/README.md

 - Added magnetic annotation tool (Just like PhotoShop)

 ### Ellipse Anotation Tool
--The first point is the center of the ellipse, the distances from the second and third points to the center are the short and long axes, respectively, and the inclination is arctan(OA/OB)
+- The first point is the center of the ellipse, the distances from the second and third points to the center are the short and long axes, respectively, and the inclination is arctan(OA/OB)

 ### Magnetic Annotation Tool